SimonDeDeyne/SWOWEN-2018/output/README.md

 *Types.R123*: the number of unique cues for which the responses (R123) is generated

-## cueStats.SWOW-EN.R1.csv
+### cueStats.SWOW-EN.R1.csv
 Note: the cue statistics are calculated for cues that are part of the largest connected component.
 This excludes a small number of cues.
-More information is available in the submitted article.
+More information is available in the submitted manuscript.
 All cue statistics are based on exactly 100 R1 responses given for each individual cue.

 *Coverage*: Percentage of responses that are retained in the unimodal cue x cue graph.
 This number reflects the loss of